 And who knows?
-Maybe that one negative review will lead to a killer testimonial that drives even more traffic.
+One negative review may lead to a killer testimonial that drives even more traffic.

-Ok, but now comes the real question: how on earth can you monitor all those online reviews.
-After all, you already have your hands full trying to run the day-to-day of your business without scouring Yelp and Google for new reviews.
+Now comes the real question: How can you monitor all those online reviews?
+After all, you already have your hands full trying to run your business’s day-to-day without scouring Yelp and Google for new reviews.

 Fortunately, there are some awesome reputation management tools you can use to help you out.
-Here are 3 tools we recommend you look into:
+Here are three tools we recommend you look into.

 One of the best tools for tracking any reviews online is Google Alerts.
-This is a free tool that lets you create daily alerts for any mentions of your brand online.
+This free tool lets you create daily alerts for any mentions of your brand online.

-Simply enter the name of your brand in the search bar to see who is talking about you:
+Enter your brand’s name in the search bar to see who is talking about you.

 Then you can create a consistent alert to get those results emailed to you.
-The online downside is that it’s tough to filter the information out in an intelligent way.
+The only downside is that it’s tough to filter the information out.

 That said, it’s a free, easy tool to work with.
-If you’re a small business on a budget, Google Alerts is worth checking out.
+Google Alerts is worth checking out if you’re a small business on a budget.

 ReviewPush is an excellent tool for companies with a budget for monitoring their online reputation.
-You can create alerts for over 20 different review sites and have them sent straight to your inbox.
+You can create alerts for over 20 review sites and send them straight to your inbox.

 You can also respond to those reviews directly from within your email alerts.
 That can help you avoid putting off the task and respond immediately.
 Finally, you can set up teamwide reports and give teamwide access to the online dashboard.

-That helps when you have multiple people responsible for monitoring and responding to your online reviews.
+That helps when multiple people monitor and respond to your online reviews.

 The only downside is that it can get expensive.
 Their pricing does include a free trial, but after that, it’s $89 per month ($79 per month if you pay annually).

 ChatMeter is another great tool for monitoring your online reviews.
-They have a cool Pulse feature that quickly analyzes what people are saying about your brand and makes all that information more approachable.
+They have a cool Pulse feature that quickly analyzes what people say about your brand and makes all that information more approachable.

 You can also monitor what people are saying about you on social media.
-So rather than only responding to comments on review sites like Yelp or Google, you can address what people are saying about you Facebook, Twitter, or other social media platforms as well.
+So rather than only responding to comments on review sites like Yelp or Google, you can address what people are saying about you on Facebook, Twitter, or other social media platforms.

 Unfortunately, the pricing is only available through a consultation.
-That’s usually an indication that you’re looking at a pricier software.
-You can book a call to get a demo but, on the plus side, that comes with a free brand audit.
+That’s usually an indication that you’re looking at pricier software.
+You can book a call to get a demo, but on the plus side, that comes with a free brand audit.

-Today we’ve seen some online review statistics that show why you need to be taking your online reviews more seriously.
+Today we’ve seen some online review statistics showing why you need to take your online reviews more seriously.

-And remember, even a negative review can have a positive effect on your revenue!
+And remember, even a negative review can positively affect your revenue!

-The goal of addressing and improving your online reviews is to harness the power of social proof.
-By showing that many other customers have loved your company enough to be vocal about it, you’ll be more likely to get even more business to follow.
+Addressing and improving your online reviews aims to harness the power of social proof.
+By showing that many other customers have loved your company enough to be vocal, you’ll be more likely to get even more business to follow.

 At TrustPulse, we’re huge believers in the power of social proof.
 Why?
 Because we’ve seen how well it works.

-Our positive action notification popups, for example, show your website’s visitors when people have purchased or signed up with your business.
+For example, our positive action notification popups show your website’s visitors when people have purchased or signed up with your business.
 This small notification popup looks something like this: